drewwells/blog/content/post/statically-linking-c-to-go.md

 To start, let's talk about what you can do in cgo.
 Much of this is reiterating information available in C?
 Go?
 Cgo!.

+- cgo does not compile C/C++ code, you need gcc/g++ for this
+- cgo creates Go packages that use C code
-cgo can compile C code
+- cgo can link against C libraries, but not C++ (see swig for this)
-cgo can not compile C++ code (see Swig for that) cgo supports both dynamic and static linking of compiled C code by default, cgo will dynamically link (more on this later) cgo does not support relative lookups of C files
+- by default, cgo will dynamically link (more on this later)
+- cgo does not support relative lookups of C files
-#cgo pkg-config
+- #cgo pkg-config

 So let's talk about what this all means.
 By default, Cgo will compile C code for us if needed.
 Let's skip that part for now and focus on linking against compiled libraries.

 Linking